Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Information from IQC:

-Undergraduate School on Experimental Quantum Information Processing (USEQIP) – June 3 – 14, 2024
+Undergraduate School on Experimental Quantum Information Processing (USEQIP) – May 26 to June 6, 2025

 Start the summer with a two-week introduction to the theoretical and experimental study of quantum information processing, including 30 hours of hands-on time in the labs.
 You will get the opportunity to interact with students from around the world and work with graduate students, postdoctoral fellows and IQC faculty members.
 USEQIP is offered at no cost to students.
 Accommodations and meals are covered, and you can also apply for travel bursaries.